davidgatti/my-development-setup/03_empty_system/README.md

 Other
 - <a href="https://1blocker.com" target="_blank">1Blocker</a>

-And this is basically it, everything else that I use comes with macOS.
+And this is basically it.
+Everything else I use comes with macOS.